logo

 Plus several studies show that blueberries may even be able to improve your eyesight.

 But blueberry benefits don't end with antioxidants.
-They're low calorie, (a measly 81 calories per cup), high fiber food that has been proven to help boost your immunity and detoxify your body.
+They're low in calorie, (a measly 81 calories per cup), and among the best fruits on this list of high fiber foods that are super healthy and have been proven to help boost your immunity and detoxify your body.

 "There just isn't any downside," says Keith Ayoob, nutritionist from the Albert Einstein College of Medicine, in favor of blueberries.
 "Their nutritional profile is incredible.
 What's not to like?"